 For EU/EEA residents, please bring along your European Health Insurance Card as you are entitiled to free public healthcare services.
 You should present this card at the health center or hospital.
 For residents outside the EU/EEA we request you to have a Health Insurance covering any need for medical treatments during your residency period (otherwise you need to pay the hefty bill yourself).

-The island itself is owned by the Finnish state and managed by the state-owned forest administration enterprise, Metsähallitus.
-They run the general services on the island such as plumbing, electricity and property maintenance (through subcontractors) as well as take care of and enforce the nature protection status.
-They are also coordinating the ferry connections to the island.
-The service personnel you might meet on the island are mostly working for Metsähallitus or their subcontractors.
+The island itself is owned by the Finnish state and managed by the state forest and wildlife administration, Metsähallitus.
+They run the general services on the island such as plumbing, electricity and property maintenance as well as take care of and enforce the nature protection status.
+The service personnel you might meet on the island are mostly working for Metsähallitus or their subcontractors, the main service company being Juha-Pekan Kiinteistöhuolto Oy.

-The main commercial operator on the island is called Skärgårdskompaniet Ab.
+The main commercial operator on the island is called West Coast Seaservice Oy.
 They run the guest harbour, restaurant and accommodation business.
-With a new hotel completed in summer 2016 their business is expanding to year-round function.

 The Finnish Army and Naval forces are also partially active on the island.
 They use it for observation and occasional military practice.
 Although they are not entitled to exclusive use of the island (except the small designated military areas), it is still recommended to stay out of the way of any military game you might encounter, as the noise might damage your hearing.

 The residency programme itself is administered by us, the Örö Residency Center association.
-We are renting the residence apartments from Metsähallitus and Skärgårdskompaniet and provide the necessary coordination, contacts and tools for artistic practice on the island.
+We are renting the residency house from Metsähallitus and provide the necessary coordination, contacts and tools for artistic practice on the island.
 We do not have a permanent presence there, but may visit periodically for interviews, project planning and equipping the apartments.

 Being an artist-run voluntary organization we must apologize for any inconvenience our very limited resources and funding might cause.
 However we are doing our best to ensure that your residency period will be as smooth as possible and wholeheartedly welcome you to the island.